 The staff of EMU are responsible for the teaching of medical students in Emergency Medicine in the MBBS curriculum.
 As EMU is a key strategic partner of the Hong Kong Jockey Club Disaster Preparedness and Response Institute at the Hong Kong Academy of Medicine, it also contributes to the development of Disaster Medicine in Hong Kong.
 The professoriate staff of EMU provide specialist clinical services at the 24 hour Outpatient and Emergency Department of the Gleneagles (Hong Kong) Hospital and the Accident & Emergency Department of Queen Mary Hospital.
 The unit also has close collaboration with the Accident & Emergency Department of the HKU-Shenzhen Hospital in teaching and research.

-The Institute of Cardiovascular Science and Medicine (ICSM) commits itself to strive for excellence in research, teaching and training in cardiovascular sciences which contributes to the prevention and patient management of cardiovascular diseases in Hong Kong.
-Established by a group of cardiovascular researchers in June 1996, ICSM aims to achieve academic/research excellence in cardiovascular sciences and medicine, which would bring international recognition, and at the same time, reduce the mortality and morbidity of cardiovascular disease.
+The Institute of Cardiovascular Science and Medicine (ICSM) strives for excellence in research, teaching and training of cardiovascular sciences to improve the prevention and patient management of cardiovascular diseases in Hong Kong.
+Established by a group of cardiovascular researchers in June 1996, ICSM aims to achieve academic/research excellence in cardiovascular sciences and medicine, in order to reduce the mortality and morbidity of cardiovascular disease and gain international recognition.

 The Laboratory Animal Unit (LAU) is a service unit of Li Ka Shing Faculty of Medicine.
 The Unit was established in 1979.
 The primary function of the LAU is the breeding of specific pathogen free laboratory animals for research and teaching, mainly for the Faculty of Medicine, although animals are also supplied to other University departments and units.
 Centralised animal holding and surgical facilities for biomedical research are also provided.
 The Unit also advises on matters relating to laboratory animal science and provides veterinary service to all departments and units of the University.